lapatel22/ChIP-wrangler-repo/README.md

 ## The full pipeline

-ChIP-wrangler provides wrapper functions called `wrangle_all` . takes in fastq files and genomes used (target and spike-in) provided by the user, and provides ChIP-wrangler normalized target data, as well as a QC report.
+ChIP-wrangler provides wrapper functions called `wrangle_all`.
+It takes in fastq files and genomes used (target and spike-in) provided by the user, and provides ChIP-wrangler normalized target data, as well as a QC report.

 The general steps are as follows: